devoteamgcloud/bq_flex_slots/README.md

 ### Integrate within your code

 You now need to call these two functions programmatically within your code.
-If you are running a batch of queries using BigQuery python client, you can call the "start_bq_flex" with the following snippet:
+If you are running a batch of queries using BigQuery python client, you can call the "start_bq_flex" Cloud Function with the following snippet before the code that runs your queries:

 ```
 # Create the request headers needed in order to get an authentification token from the Cloud Function